 Cathy was a Managing Director in the Independence Office of a Big 4 accounting firm and formerly served as staff to the AICPA Professional Ethics Executive Committee (PEEC), where she was instrumental in developing standards and tools for the profession like the AICPA Plain English Guide to Independence and the Conceptual Framework for Independence.
 She authors several AICPA ethics courses.
 As a consultant, she helped lead the AICPA’s project to restructure the AICPA’s Code of Professional Conduct, which resulted in an online Code that was more user-friendly, understandable and accessible to members.

 Cathy started her career as an accountant and auditor and taught accounting as an adjunct instructor at Queens and Bernard M. Baruch Colleges of the City University of NY (CUNY).
-She holds a Bachelor of Arts degree in Accounting and Information Systems from Queens College (CUNY) and is a CPA in New York, New Jersey, and Maryland.
+She has a Bachelor of Arts (BA) degree in Accounting and Information Systems from Queens College (CUNY) and is a CPA in New York, New Jersey, and Maryland.

 Cathy serves on the National Association of State Boards of Accountancy’s (NASBA) Board of Directors as Northeast Regional Director and chairs the NASBA Ethics Committee.
 She has been a member of the NYS Board for Public Accountancy since 2011, chairs its Ethics Committee, actively contributes to the AICPA PEEC's Information Technology and Cloud Services Task Force and is a sitting member of the Committee's Codification Task Force.
-She is a member of the Accountants Club of America's Board of Governors and the American Accounting Association.
+This past year, she became a member of the Accountants Club of America's Board of Governors and the American Accounting Association.

 Office: (631) 849-2392

 How Data-Hosting Services Affect Independence (Journal of Accountancy (Online version, September 17)